 Students who graduate from one program may choose to return to complete an additional school program.
-Students must follow the current admissions and enrollment process and pay associated fees (see page 51 for current process).
+Students must follow the current admissions process to apply (see page 47 for current process).

 Disability Accommodations

 NWSWB acknowledges that information pertaining to an applicant's disability is voluntary and confidential, and will be made on an individual basis.
 If this information is presented, NWSWB will reasonably attempt to provide an accommodation to overcome the effects of the limitation of the qualified applicant.
 All inquiries about accommodations should be made to the Admissions Manager upon registration for the program; some programs require medical documentation due to the rigors of the curriculum.